YuZhengM/scvmap-tutorial/docs/source/problem.rst

 ----------------------------------------------

  | SCVdb front-end: https://github.com/YuZhengM/scvdb_web
  | SCVdb back-end: https://github.com/YuZhengM/scvdb

 We have released the full stack development code for the SCVdb database, which is very useful for bioinformatics database development.
-Users can directly download and use them to develop bioinformatics database websites..
+Users can directly download and use them to develop bioinformatics database websites.

+At least mastering ``Vue`` and ``Spring Boot`` frameworks is necessary to start practical application.

 .. note::